vinayak-7-0-3/Tidal-DL-Telegram/README.md

 - `INLINE_THUMB` - Logo to be shown in inline search results.
 (Use CDN links for better performance)
 - `ENV` - Set to True if using ENV Variables.
 - `SEARCH_CHANNEL` - ID of channel/gropup to search downloaded/other songs files direcly
+- `USER_SESSION` - Telegram account session string.
+(Required for Searching and Indexing to work) (Generate from [HERE](https://replit.com/@vm703/Pyro-Session-Gen?lite=1&outputonly=1#main.py) or use any other Pyrogram Session Generator)
+- `MUSIC_CHANNEL_LINK` - For providing direct join link to the Music Storage Channel while searching for songs inline.

 ## Bot Commads Details
 #### Info about available commands for the bot
+#### Tidal Authentication is done in the settings panel.
+Use /settings command
 #### Copy paste these commands in BotFather
 #### If you want to change the default commands go to [__init.py\_\_ Line 27](https://github.com/vinayak-7-0-3/Tidal-DL-Telegram/blob/90a176565bdf3002768c5be2840c7b81eb969cfb/bot/__init__.py#L27)